-The sample size for the 2016 National Survey of Children's Health (NSCH) is large compared to other population-based surveys, but smaller than the three prior administrations of the NSCH (2003, 2007, 2011-12).
-As a result, the availability of state-level estimates for some 2016 NSCH variables and survey items is more limited than in previous years.
+Following the redesign of the survey in 2016, the annual sample size for the National Survey of is now smaller than in prior administrations of the survey.
+As a result, the availability of state-level estimates for some NSCH variables and survey items is more limited than in previous years.
 Smaller state-level sample sizes prevent development of precise estimates for some variables and survey items, particularly at the subgroup level within states.

 The Data Resource Center for Child and Adolescent Health (DRC) website uses data display and suppression criteria set by the Maternal Child Health Bureau (MCHB) (sponsor of the NSCH).
 The DRC data query alerts data users when estimates are suppressed or flagged as imprecise using these criteria.
-This document describes how to interpret the precision of data query results when these criteria are applied for the 2016 NSCH.
+This document describes how to interpret the precision of data query results when these criteria are applied.